The last few times I visited Singapore, I was bored out of my mind.

 I’ve just left Singapore after spending a month living here, and came to realize there was so much to do in Singapore beyond the regular tourist activities!
 There is so much more to Singapore beyond Marina Bay Sands, Gardens by the Bay and Chinatown.

-To share some of my favorite “less touristy” activities, I’ve created a guide to exploring Singapore off the beaten path:
+Now, to share my favorite “less touristy” activities, I’ve created a guide to exploring Singapore off the beaten path:

 1. Visit the Peranakan Museum